 - Mr. W.G.
-Beattie was President and Chief Executive Officer of The Woodbridge Company Limited (privately held investment company) (until 2012); - Mr. Emerson was Chairman, Emerson Services Ltd. (privately held professional services corporation) (until 2015); and, - Ms. Fraser was a partner in Osler Hoskin & Harcourt until her retirement in 2015.
+Beattie was President and Chief Executive Officer of The Woodbridge Company Limited (privately held investment company) until 2012; - Mr. Emerson was Chairman, Emerson Services Ltd. (privately held professional services corporation) until 2015; - Ms. Fraser was a partner in Osler Hoskin & Harcourt LLP until her retirement in 2015; - Mr. Lederer was the Chief Executive Officer of US Foods, Inc. until his retirement in 2015; and, - Ms. Stephenson was the Dean, Ivey Business School, Western University until her retirement in 2013.